Migraines: Causes, symptoms and treatments

 Over-the-counter (OTC) migraine medication, such as acetaminophen (Tylenol), a combination of acetaminophen, aspirin and caffeine (Excedrin), naproxen (Aleve) and ibuprofen (Advil, Motrin), may help ease mild to moderate migraines.
 These OTC pain relievers work best when taken as early as possible after the onset of migraine symptoms.
 However, you should not use them too often or for long periods of time because these medications can lead to ulcers, gastrointestinal bleeding and medication-overuse headaches.
 Your pharmacist or healthcare provider can help you decide what to take for a migraine and tell you how to use the medication correctly and safely.

 If an OTC pain reliever does not help or you have more severe migraines, your healthcare provider may prescribe medications to specifically treat migraine headaches or the pain or nausea and/or vomiting caused by the migraine.
-For example, if you have nausea, your provider may prescribe anti-nausea medication, such as metoclopramide (Reglan) to ease that symptom.
+For example, if you have nausea, your provider may prescribe anti-nausea medication, such as metoclopramide (Reglan) or prochlorperazine (Compazine) to help ease that symptom.
 For many people, a combination of different medicines are needed to get migraine relief.
 Know that migraine medications come in many forms, including pills, nasal sprays and injections.

 Your provider may recommend that you take prescription migraine medication daily to reduce the number and severity of the migraines.
 Several types of medications are used to prevent migraines.
-Examples include beta blockers and other cardiovascular medications such as verapamil for migraines; antidepressants such as amitriptyline for migraines; anti-seizure medications such as topiramate; and calcitonin gene-related peptide or CGRP antagonists, a medicine that blocks a protein known for causing migraines.
+Examples include beta blockers and other cardiovascular medications such as verapamil for migraines; antidepressants such as amitriptyline for migraines; anti-seizure medications such as topiramate; and calcitonin gene-related peptide monoclonal antibodies or CGRP antagonists, a medicine that blocks a protein known for causing migraines.
 Your provider may recommend botulinum (Botox) injections for migraines if you have chronic migraines.
 Botox for migraines appears to be ineffective for episodic migraines.

 Complementary and alternative migraine prevention and treatment